 It’s also peppered with quotes and advice from interiors experts such as interiors maven Abigail Ahern and Marianne Shillingford, Creative Director at Dulux, along with lots of grey-related facts & trivia.

 After reading the book from cover to cover, I’m pretty sure of the path ahead.
 I want to go for a vertical graduating effect with the colour deepening as you move up through the floors of the house.

 We live in an often gloomy Pennine valley bottom so our east-facing front room which is used during the day will need a warm, light-enhancing shade such as Little Greene’s French Grey.

 Our bedroom is on the middle floor; west-facing and often bathed in wonderful, golden evening light.
 Getting out of bed on a cold winter’s morning however, is a different story.
 Mole’s Breath is a beautiful, soft mid-grey which waking up enveloped by would be a joy.

 We spend much of the evening in our top-floor den, so the very deep dark grey of Farrow & Ball’s Railings on the walls, skirting and ceiling would transform the room into a dramatic – yet cosy, embracing cocoon.

-[Many thanks to Pavilion Books for the review copy]
+[Many thanks to Ryland Peters & Small for this review copy]